-BREAKING: ICE charter lands in Congo following third-country deportation deal
+ICE charter lands in Congo carrying 15 Latin American migrants

 The Boeing 767 operated by Omni Air International left the ICE detention hub of Alexandria, LA, just after midnight Thursday, briefly stopping in Senegal and Ghana before landing in Kinshasa at 1:20 a.m. local time Friday, according to public flight data.